 "Yeah, I thought this would happen and was prepared to do this.
 This is Sarge.
 He's a British forestry service truck.
 After thinking about it all day.
 It fits you better.
 Load him up.
 It's time to go."
 It was 10:30 at night.
 One mechanic ensured the front lights were all working, whilst another was wiring up the rear lights.
 Pulling from the shop at midnight, entering the freeway, the first of many encounters with strangers began.
 He boxed me into the wall.
 "Hey, HEEEEEYYYY!"
 This talk show host looking guy was yelling and keeping pace with me and Sarge.
-"Yes, sir."
 Looking down at him from the high seat into his limited edition Toyota Highlander.
 Watching the far left wing, it was uncomfortable next to the wall.
 "I had one of those in college."
 He was pointing at Sarge.

 "Oh yeah?
 That's cool!"
 I was trying to be nice but mostly came off short.
 I was honestly just trying to focus.
 "Yeah, it was...."
 The wind broke every word except, "My dad got it for me."
 I looked down at his grocery-getter, swerving away from the wall.
 "Cool.
 My dad got me a Toyota Highlander in college too."
 I hit the brakes, not even worried about what was behind me.
 MMERRR MERR MER MER!
 Blowing the air horn.
-Life wasn't going to be the same for me.
-For Eva.
-For Sarge.
+Life wasn't going to be the same for me, Eva, or Sarge.
 "You know, you're that friend I can call and say bring a shovel.
 You don't ask why, just what kind of shovel.
 Spade, square, short handle, backcountry, snow scoop, what do we need?"
 Mike was venting about some weird things happening with the business of Bishop and Rook.
 I was amused with the assumption of loyalty.
-"Why would you question the guy who introduced you to your dream car?"
 Forty-eight hours later, "Yes, Ma'am!"
 He responded at one ring.
 "Hey, he's broken?"
 I said softly, "What do you mean he's broken?
 You just left with him.
 How is that possible?
 He's..."